itsOwlbit/advent-of-code-2024/README.md

 # Advent of Code Challenge

-View link below to learn more about AoC and the puzzle that is solved each day.
-This repo only contains the code I created to solve the puzzles.
+This repo contains the code I created to solve each of the advent puzzles.
+View link below to learn more about AoC and read what the puzzles are.

 Link: [Advent of Code](https://adventofcode.com/)